County of Putnam Industrial Development Agency

 2. Who has the power to appoint the management of the public authority?

-The Members of the Agency approve appointment of management following full board
+The Members of the Agency approve appointments of management following full

 Yes, the Agency’s by-laws establish responsibilities and experience required for its management positions.
 The Agency reviews resume of candidates and forward to the Legislature for review and appointment making.